 We, the Customer, accept the equipment listed below as being properly installed, tested, and performing to our satisfaction.
-For the purpose of quality assurance by PFlow Industries, Inc., this form covers both the mechanical and the electrical installation of the equipment.
+This form covers both the mechanical and the electrical installation of the equipment.
 This acceptance in no way releases either PFlow Industries, Inc. or the installing contractor(s) of any warranty obligations.
 If there are any exceptions or unresolved items, please include detailed information.